Partnerships

 We are the first point of contact for regional job creation, investment attraction, and improved energy and water infrastructure.

-The State Government is a major contributor to regional development.
+The Government of South Australia is a major contributor to regional development.
 It has responsibility for a wide range of policy areas, some of which are shared with the Australian Government.

-Services are either provided directly or funnelled through local government and non-government organisations.
+The state provides regional services in key areas such as health, education, housing, courts, and law enforcement.
+These are either delivered directly or funnelled through local government and non-government organisations.

-The State Government helps regional organisations plan and leverage funding from the Australian Government.
-This investment in regions includes:
+State Government helps regional organisations plan and leverage funding from the Australian Government.
+Learn more about:

-The Aboriginal Partnerships Unit (APU) is a dedicated, central point of contact providing leadership and strategic advice on Aboriginal engagement across PIRSA.
+The Aboriginal Partnerships Unit (APU) is a central point of contact dedicated to providing strategic advice on Aboriginal engagement, as well as projects and services across PIRSA.

 Local Government